 To incentivize implementation of FFP alternatives, the FARMS Program and the producer share the total project costs of the associated components and materials.
-This includes, but may not be limited to, all hardware necessary for the operation of a surface water reservoir (see AWS section above), row cover material, wind machines, and chemical crop protectants, and hardware items necessary for the use of row covers, operation of wind machines, or application of polymer coating.
+This includes, but may not be limited to, all hardware necessary for the operation of a surface water reservoir Alternative Water Supply (AWS) - Tailwater Recovery and Surface Water Reservoirs, row cover material, and wind machines, and hardware items necessary for the use of row covers or operation of wind machines.

 In the Dover/Plant City Water Use Caution Area (DPCWUCA), projects that reduce groundwater use for FFP may qualify for up to 75% reimbursement of total project costs.
 Pumping less groundwater reduces the impact to the aquifer, increasing sustainability.
 Growers utilizing alternatives to FFP will be held less accountable in case their neighbors' wells need to be drilled deeper after a freeze event.
 There are also economic benefits of reducing water use for crop protection.
-UF/IFAS research, such as Santos et al. (2011) and Santos and Stanley (2014), has shown that non-irrigation alternatives to FFP improves crop yields.
+UF/IFAS research, such as Santos et al. (2011) has shown that non-irrigation alternatives to FFP improves crop yields.